wmtkc/website/public/posts/2019-08-25_i-have-a-blog-now.md

 ## 4. I will not adhere to a posting schedule

 This is for my own sanity, I don't want that kind of pressure at all.
 Also, daily/weekly/otherwise-periodical blogs run the risk of essentially becoming a diary.
 And I'm not interested in posting my diary on the internet quite yet.
 Quality over quantity.

+That is all for now, stay tuned for updates.